raygun101/MarkupKit/README.md

 Enumeration values in MarkupKit are abbreviated versions of their UIKit counterparts.
 The attribute value is simply the full name of the enum value minus the leading type name, with a lowercase first character.
 For example, "whileEditing" in the above example corresponds to the `UITextFieldViewModeWhileEditing` value of the `UITextFieldViewMode` enum.
 Similarly, "emailAddress" corresponds to the `UIKeyboardTypeEmailAddress` value of the `UIKeyboardType` enum.

 Note that attribute values are converted to enum types based solely on the attribute's name, not its value or associated property type.
-For example, the following markup sets the value of the label's `text` property to the literal string "whileEditing", not the `UITextFieldViewModeWhileEditing` enum value:
+For example, the following markup sets the value of the label's `text` property to the literal string "whileEditing":

     <UILabel text="whileEditing"/>